DoTheEvo/ANGRYsearch/README.md

 * it would not find "Pi<b>rate</b>s" or Whip<b>lash</b>", but it would "<b>Pir</b>ates" or "The-<b>Fif</b>th"
 * unchecking the checkbox in the top right corner fixes this, but searching gets slower
 * database is in ~/.cache/angrysearch/angry_database.db
-* it can take ~4 min to index ~1 mil files and the database might be ~300MB in size
+* it can take ~4 min to index ~1 mil files(depending on hdd/ssd) and the database might be ~300MB in size
 * do not recommend to run as root, there's no reason for it and you might crawl where you would rather not, like Btrfs users going in to snapshots

 ### How to make it work on your system: